komastudios/android-gamesdk/README.md

 **Build tasks** are:
 * `build`: build the libraries with prebuilt SDK/NDK.
-* `buildSpecific`: build the libraries with a specific prebuilt SDK/NDK/STL.
 * `buildLocal`: build the libraries with your locally installed Android SDK and NDK.
 * `buildUnity`: build the libraries with the (prebuilt) SDK/NDK for use in Unity.
 * `buildAar`: build the libraries with prebuilt SDK/NDK for distribution in a AAR with prefab.

 **Packaging tasks** are:
 * `packageZip`: create a zip of the native libraries for distribution.
-* `packageSpecificZip`: create a zip with the libraries compiled for the specified SDK/NDK/STL.
 * `packageLocalZip`: create a zip with the libraries compiled with your locally installed Android SDK and NDK.
 * `packageUnityZip`: create a zip for integration in Unity.
 * `packageMavenZip`: create a zip with the native libraries in a AAR file in Prefab format and a pom file.
 You can also use `packageAar` to only get the AAR file.